trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CalloutRecipes.md

 ### `insertAccountAndContactsFromUntypedResponse(String untypedResponse)` → `void`

-As seen in the httpCalloutWithUntypedResponse method, we don&apos;t always get a perfect datastructure back from our callout.
-In this case, we have received and account and it&apos;s contacts that need to be inserted into Salesforce.
+As seen in the httpCalloutWithUntypedResponse method, we don't always get a perfect datastructure back from our callout.
+In this case, we have received and account and it's contacts that need to be inserted into Salesforce.
 Check out the Test class for an example of an untyped data structure.

 #### Parameters
 |Param|Description|